Miami VAWA Attorney

 Helping Domestic Violence Victims Obtain Permanent Residency

 If you’re a foreign national who came to the U.S. to live with a family member, and they’ve been abusing you in any way, you should reach out to a South Florida immigration lawyer to find out if you’re eligible for VAWA.
 This is an act that allows eligible domestic violence victims to self-petition for legal status in the United States so they don’t have to wait for their abuser to do it for them.
+When you contact a Miami VAWA attorney for legal support, our firm will carefully consider your circumstances to determine if you meet the qualifications to initiate a VAWA petition.
+If so, we’ll guide you through the VAWA process from start to finish.

 What Should You Know About the Violence Against Women Act (VAWA)?